With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 Note: I have never visited an Aaron’s Sales & Leasing store.

-Could the executives be nice people?
+That said, could the executives be nice people?
 Absolutely.

 Could they also be considered predators…because they’re part of an industry that a good number of people feel is involved in predatory lending?